ozkzrl/DevOps_Aws_Networking_Python_Linux_HandsOn_and_LectureNotes/DevOps/hands-on/Terraform/S3_terraform-03_Data_Sources_Remote_Backend_Provisioners/README.md

 terraform apply
 ```

-- Check the resources that created by terraform.
+- Check the resources that were created by Terraform.

 - Terminate the resources.